CHTC/chtc-website-source/file-avail-largedata.md

 <details><summary>Click to learn more</summary>
 <p>

-Our dedicated transfer server, `transfer.chtc.wisc.edu`, should be used to upload your files to `/staging` and/or to download your output from `/staging`.
+Our dedicated transfer server, `transfer.chtc.wisc.edu`, should be used to upload and/or download your files to/from `/staging`.

 The transfer server is a separate server that is independent of the submit server you otherwise use for job submission.
 By using the transfer server